 That cannot be said about a paper dollar.
 It hasn't always had the same worth, not since the U.S. went off the gold standard 80 years ago.
 That dollar bill actually began losing value the moment the Federal Reserve began churning out paper money 100 years ago.
 It's losing value right now as you read this – and that loss will continue.

 When you value your metals in ounces and not dollars, you'll see your paper dollar for what it's worth – a mere fraction of an ounce of gold or silver.
 You'll discover that fraction is becoming smaller over time.

 My favorite illustration is the 25 cent gallon of gas.
 In 1964, a gallon of regular gas in the U.S. averaged 25 cents.
-Dimes, quarters, and halves were still made of 90% silver in 1964, the last year the U.S. minted 90% silver coinage for circulation.
+Pre 1965 dimes, quarters, and halves were still made of 90% silver in 1964, the last year the U.S. minted 90% silver coinage for circulation.
 To buy one gallon of gas, you paid with a silver quarter.
 Fifty years ago, that silver quarter and that gallon of gas had equal market value.

 Silver Quarter Value

 Today, the silver in that quarter is valued in paper dollars at about $3.75, which is also the price I've paid recently for gas.
 That $3.75 price tag is fifteen times the 1964 cost, meaning my paper dollar today is worth less than 7% of its former self 50 years ago.

 But the buying power locked in that silver quarter – its true value – is exactly the same as 50 years ago, and today it will still pay for a gallon of gas.
 The buying power of the silver did not change.
 It was the dollar that changed.

 Metal and dollar values don't march in lockstep day by day with everyday prices.
 But over time, the illustration works perfectly.